Academics Banner

 Meet the Faculty

-This tradition spoke to James Cassarino, who has been Organist, Choirmaster, and Chair of the Fine Arts Department since 2019.
-Mr. Cassarino recently completed a 20-year tenure as Professor of Music and Music Department Chair at Green Mountain College in Poultney, Vermont.
+Prior to Christ School, Mr. Cassarino completed a 20-year tenure as Professor of Music and Music Department Chair at Green Mountain College in Poultney, Vermont.

 While at Green Mountain College, Mr. Cassarino helped create and oversee a vibrant program that included course work in music and performing opportunities in both instrumental and choral ensembles.
 He also served as Music Director and Organist for Trinity Episcopal Church in Rutland, Vt.
 Mr. Cassarino previously filled those same roles for St. Mary’s Church in Newport, R.I., as well.
 His educational background includes degrees in music and in theology from Castleton (Vt.)
 University, Ball State University, St. John’s University, and the University of Wales.